 Christ is one body. (verse 12)

-12:4-5 Paul uses a similar analogy.
-What does he say in these
+Again in Romans 12:4-5 Paul uses a similar analogy.
+What does he say in these two verses?

 There are many members in one body. (verse 4)